rbeyer/kalasiris/README.rst

-Folks got a lot of use out of pysis_, but it hasn't had a release or commits in some time, and due to its implementation and strict checking, it is not compatible with post 3.6.0 versions of ISIS.
+Folks got a lot of use out of pysis_, but it hasn't had a release or commits in some time, and due to its implementation and strict checking, it is not compatible with recent versions of ISIS.
 The main kalasiris implementation can fit in one file and is very lightweight.